 It needed not only an stage experienced electronic wizard at Modal to reach the goal, but also a team of designers, software engineers, and financial advanced CEO to coordinate the start of a new company and pushing the limits beyond the barriers of revised old concepts.

 The synth you bought is hard to described in one word.
-"Umpf" (greetings to Mr. R. C.) was the insiders single word description for Paul Maddox first mono synth called the MonoWave.
-And his second major hardware synth (hence the name 002) might be nailed down by the word "goosebumps".
+"Umpf" (greetings to Mr. R. C.) was the insiders single word description for Paula Maddox's first mono synth called the MonoWave.
+And his second major hardware synth (hence the name 002?) might be nailed down by the word "goosebumps".

 The 3 voice boards of 4 voices each

 This newer British polysynth with digital NOS oscillators (not based on fixed sample rate = less aliasing) and analog filters got 12 voices.
 It is packed in a well designed metal housing with leather end checks on the left and right.

 All those knobs are endless encoders.
 The display is a coloured one.
 And the sound is the best of both worlds: